Megaterium/Vectorized-Quaternion-Rotation/README.md

 Fast implementation of a vectorized function to rotate vectors using quaternions in python

-The function takes as input an array of vectors that you want to rotate, an array of axis and the angles for each rotation.
+The function takes as input an array of vectors that will be rotated, an array of axis and the angles for each rotation.

-The functio will discard the real part and return the vector part of the quaternions in a numpy array.
+The function will discard the real part and return the vector part of the quaternions in a numpy array.

-You need to install the [Quaternion](https://github.com/moble/quaternion) library, which is implemented in numpy so the function is really fast.
+You need to install the [Quaternion](https://github.com/moble/quaternion) library.
+This library was implemented in numpy so it is really fast.

 Test:

 Here we create a random numpy array of pairs of vectors (100 samples with 2 pairs each).
 I used this example just because it make sense for my original application, the last dimension in my vector correspond to x,y,z possitions.
 We also create a random array of rotation axis and a random array of rotation angles.

-Then we call the function v_prim = rotate_vect(angles,v_,axis)
+Then we call the function v_primes = rotate_vect(angles,v_,axis)

 ```python
 import numpy as np